 Study Subject: Fellowships are awarded in the field of basic biomedical research and aimed at elucidating basic biological phenomena of human life and acquiring new scientific knowledge.

-Scholarship Award: The fellowship comprises a competitive monthly stipend that is initially granted for 2 years and that can be extended for up to another 12 months.
+Award: The fellowship comprises a competitive monthly stipend that is initially granted for 2 years and that can be extended for up to another 12 months.
 Participation in international scientific conferences is also supported.
 In addition, fellowship holders are offered personal support, seminars to discuss their projects, communication training and alumni meetings, and thus can become part of a worldwide network.

-Scholarship can be taken at: The Boehringer Ingelheim Fonds awards PhD fellowships in an internationally leading laboratory.
+Award can be taken at: The Boehringer Ingelheim Fonds awards PhD fellowships in an internationally leading laboratory.
 A citizen of an overseas country will pursue the PhD project in Europe.

 Eligibility: Applicants must meet all of the following criteria to be eligible to apply for this Fellowship: